kobkonuk/laptop1_dotfiles/README.md

 # laptop1_dotfiles

-# Special thanks to saneAspect on youtube that showed me matugen and pywal to create a custom theme switcher.
+Special thanks to saneAspect on youtube that showed me matugen and pywal to create a custom theme switcher.
 I highly recommend you watch his videos, even though he promotes his course a lot.

-# That may sound bad but, hes a good creator.
+that may sound bad but, hes a good creator.
 Ironically he has enough free content to not need the paid course.

 ![alt text](https://github.com/kobkonuk/laptop1_dotfiles/blob/main/screenshots/2025-12-02-011711_hyprshot.png?raw=true)